SameeraSe/-Data-analysis-dashboard/README.md

 - Verified and cleaned the dataset by handling missing values and anomalies.
 - Standardized data types, formats, and values for consistency.
 - Built pivot tables to address the defined business questions (KPIs).
-- Combined pivot tables into a single interactive dashboard.
 - Enhanced the dashboard with slicers and charts for better insights.
 ## Project Insights
 - Workforce Overview: 310 employees, with 34% attrition — a sign of retention challenges.